d2l-ai/d2l-en/chapter_recurrent-neural-networks/encoder-decoder.md

 * An encoder is a neural network (FC, CNN, RNN, etc.) that takes the input, and output a feature map.
 * An decoder is a network usually the same network structure as encoder.
 * In the encoder-decoder architecture, the decoder takes the state output from the encoder, and gives the best closest match to the actual input or intended output.

+## Exercises

+1. Besides the machine translation use case, can you think of the other applied scenarios that an encoder-decoder architecture can fit?
+2. An *autoencoder* is a type of neural network used for unsupervised learning.
+The aim of an autoencoder is to learn a representation typically for dimensionality reduction.
+Can you compare it with the encoder-decoder architecture we introduced in this section?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2396)